 4. Emotional benefits

-Not only that, many women enjoy the modesty of being able to breastfeed without the worry of their belly being exposed.
-Also, women enjoy the process of taking care of their bodies and being able to focus on their recovery and the healing process.
-They are able to really take that time out each day for self-care and get in touch with their new self and their new role as a mother.
+Not only that, but many women also enjoy the modesty of being able to breastfeed without their belly being exposed.
+And enjoy taking care of their bodies and focusing on their recovery and healing process.
+They can take that time out each day for self-care and get in touch with their new self and their new role as a mother.

-Unlike store bought belly binders, the Bengkung method of belly binding is incredibly adaptable to your specific body type, size, and shape.
-It uses cotton, muslin, or silk fabric and as your postpartum body changes and shrinks down you can simply rewrap yourself to accommodate your transforming body.
+Unlike store-bought belly binders, the Bengkung method of belly binding is incredibly adaptable to your specific body type, size, and shape.
+It uses cotton, muslin, or silk fabric.
+As your postpartum body changes and shrinks down, you can rewrap yourself to accommodate your transforming body.
 Standard belly bands don’t support your hips and ribs and can be bulky and uncomfortable.
-They usually just go around the belly and focus on the abdomen shrinking.
+They usually go around the belly and focus on the abdomen shrinking.

-If you’re wondering when is the right time to do this post baby, it is recommended that for a vaginal delivery, you be wrapped within the first week postpartum and if you have had a cesarean 4-6 weeks postpartum with a doctor’s approval.
-You will continue to wrap for each day, for about 10 hours, up to around the 40 day mark.
+If you’re wondering when is the right time to do this post-baby, it is recommended that for a vaginal delivery, you be wrapped within the first week postpartum.
+And if you have had a cesarean, then 4-6 weeks postpartum with a doctor’s approval.
+You will continue to wrap for each day, for about 10 hours, up to around the 40-day mark.

 Did you use postpartum massage and belly binding to heal and help you get your pre-baby body back?